etn-ccis/blui-react-component-library/docs/Drawer.md

 | subtitle         | Styles applied to the subtitle element           |
 | title            | Styles applied to the title element              |

-## DrawerSubheader
+## Drawer Subheader

-The `DrawerSubheader` is an optional section that renders below the header and above the body of the `Drawer`.
+The `<DrawerSubheader>` is an optional section that renders below the header and above the body of the `<Drawer>`.
 It can be used to support custom content (passed as children), such as filtering options or to display additional information.

-### DrawerSubheader Usage
+### Drawer Subheader Usage

 ```tsx
 import DrawerSubheader from '@pxblue/react-components/core/Drawer';